Tenpi/Defuser/readme.md

 <img src="assets/images/readme.png">

-Img Diffuse is an image generation UI (using diffusers) that aims to be simple and fast to use.
+Img Diffuse is an image generation web interface that aims to be simple to use.
+We primarily use diffusers but integrate some other python libraries.

 ### Features
 - Generate images from text input.
-- Generate images from img input.
+- Generate images from image input.
 - Expand and/or patch images.
-- ControlNet processing (canny, depth, lineart, lineart anime, softedge, scribble, reference).
+- ControlNet (canny, depth, lineart, lineart anime, softedge, scribble, reference).
 - Segmentate (remove background) from images.
 - Extract lineart from images.
-- Load checkpoints, vae, textual inversions, hypernetworks, and lora.
+- Load checkpoints, textual inversions, hypernetworks, and lora.
-- Train textual inversions, hypernetworks, lora, dreambooth, dreamartist, and new checkpoints.
+- Train textual inversions, hypernetworks, lora, and dreambooth.
-- Merge two or three checkpoints together.
 - Interrogate images with WDTagger, DeepBooru, or BLIP.
-- Auto tag and source images with interrogator and saucenao.
-- Embed all train image sources into model files.
-- Save generation parameters as image metadata that can be recalled.
 - Upscale generated images using waifu2x, Real-ESRGAN, or Real-CUGAN.
-- Watermark tool to apply visual watermarks to generated images.
-- Apply invisible watermarks to generated images.
-- Save images and prompts and view all images that were generated with a certain prompt.
-- Change weight of keywords in the prompt.
-- Generate random prompts or pick a random saved prompt.
-- Past image history viewer (including on the sidebar).
 - Generate a gif with AnimateDiff.
-- Detect AI images.
-- Train image classifiers.
 - Simplify and clean a rough sketch.
 - Shade a sketch from different lighting directions.
 - Colorize a sketch using reference image.
 - Divide an image into PSD layers.
-- Cross adapt SD1.5 lora to use in SDXL.
-- Change the generation source (local, Novel AI, Holara AI)

 ### Supported Architectures
 - Stable Diffusion 1